Poleric/SnsImageDL/README.md

 Download images and videos and embeds useful metadata from links.

-Used with a bot to automatically download images and videos from links containing them. \
+Used with a discord bot to look for links in a discord channel.
-... and add metadata while at it.

 Currently only supports a few [sites](#supported-sites), but working on supporting more.